-- Add browned beef cubes with accumulated juices.
+- Add back the browned meat cubes with accumulated juices.
 Stir to coat well.
 Add yogurt and stir until well incorporated, 2 minutes.

 - Add 2 cups water to the pot.
 Bring to a boil, stirring occasionally.
 Cover with tight-fitting lid and turn heat to a medium-low boil.
-Cook for 3 hours or until meat is fork tender (Stir well once, halfway through.)
+Let cook for 3 hours or until meat is fork-tender (Stir well once, halfway through.)

 - If curry needs to be thickened, uncover and boil for 5 minutes to reduce liquid to desired consistency.
 Add salt and pepper to taste, if needed.
 Remove bay leaves, cinnamon sticks, and pods/cloves if desired.